cbhacks/CrashEdit/README.md

  * Export SEP is missing; this can be achieved by exporting the third item from an unprocessed music entry.
  * Patch NSD offers to save NSF even if entries were not moved around
+ * Texture chunks are no longer labeled with their CID
+ * New chunks are created with invalid CID 0
+ * When chunks are deleted, the CID's of chunks afterward are not adjusted

+### Other changes

+ * Entry chunks remember their CID, rather than computing it on save
+   * The CID displayed in the tree label is the CID stored in the entry chunk
+   * Entry chunks with incorrect CID's can be loaded and they will remember their incorrect CID
+   * Patch NSD still uses computed CID's for entry chunks
+ * Unprocessed chunks are labeled their raw ID field in hex

 ## Changes for developers